Sourceless/infrastructure-as-logic/docs/index.md

 ---
-layout: default
+layout: home
 title: Infrastructure as Logic
 ---

 # Infrastructure as Logic

-Model, verify, and synthesize infrastructure with logic-based thinking.
+Model, verify, and synthesize infrastructure with logic programming.

 Welcome to the home of **Infrastructure as Logic (IaL)** — a new approach to managing infrastructure using logic programming, constraint solving, and goal-directed planning.